Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 Value | Meaning
 ----- | --------
-`common` | users can sign in with any Work and School account, or Microsoft Personal account. *Don't use it for the moment.
+`common` | users can sign in with any Work and School account, or Microsoft Personal account. *Don't use it in this part of the tutorial.
 See [Current Limitations](#Current-limitations)*
 `organizations` |  users can sign in with any Work and School account `consumers` |  users can sign in with a Microsoft Personal account. *Don't use it for the moment (same as common)* a GUID or domain name | users can only sign in with an account for a specific organization described by its tenant ID (GUID) or domain name